 - It’s a fund for planned future expenses

-- It’s a rainy day fund for those unexpected expenses that pop up, such as a broken elevator or a boiler that breaks in the middle of the night, requiring immediate repairs in order to have running water.
+- It’s a rainy-day fund for major unexpected expenses that cannot wait, such as a broken elevator or a boiler that breaks in the middle of the night

 - The remaining useful life of the components